nus-cs2030/1718-s2/docs/exercise5.md

           BiFunction<? super T, ? super U, R> f)
     ```

-3. Write a method that returns the first $n$ Fibonacci numbers as a `Stream`.
+3. Write a method that returns the first $n$ Fibonacci numbers as a `Stream<BigInteger>`.
 For instance, the first 10 Fibonacci numbers are 1, 1, 2, 3, 5, 8, 13, 21, 34, 55.
 It would be useful to write a new `Pair<T, U>` class that keeps two items around in the stream.
-You may also want to use the `BigInteger` class to avoid overflow.
+We use the `BigInteger` class to avoid overflow.